 Student Life Policies

 - All student groups must follow the Student Life policies which are described in the Undergraduate Student Handbook.

-- There are two annual prizes for JHU students: the Sudler Arts Prize and the President’s Commendation for Achievement in the Arts.
+- The Sudler Arts Prize and the President’s Commendation for Achievement in the Arts are offered to undergraduate students.
 More information is available on the Sudler Arts Prize website.

 Travel off campus